 Another option, which has become an increasingly popular choice, is Medicare Advantage, also known as Medicare Part C. Medicare Advantage is a privatized Medicare plan, regulated by CMS (Centers for Medicare and Medicaid Services), and giving the Medicare beneficiary coverage that is "as good or better than original Medicare."
 Many Advantage plans include the Part D benefit giving you all your medical coverage with one company and one ID card, opposed to the aforementioned option where an individual would have their Medicare card, the Medicare supplement card, and a Medicare prescription drug card.

-One of the "advantages" to a Medicare Advantage plan is that the premiums are normally very low; in fact, in many areas, their is a $0 premium making them literally zero per month and offering additional coverage like dental, vision, hearing, an "over the counter" program or OTC, free health club membership, and more.
-Although the premium for an Advantage Plan may be $0 per month, you will still be required to pay your Medicare Part B monthly premium ($170.10 in 2022).
+One of the "advantages" to a Medicare Advantage plan is that the premiums are normally very low; in fact, in many areas, the premium is $0 premium making them literally zero per month and offering additional coverage like dental, vision, hearing, an "over the counter" program or OTC, free health club membership, and more.
+Although the premium for an Advantage Plan may be $0 per month, you will still be required to pay your Medicare Part B monthly premium ($164.90 in 2023).

 Many times my clients will ask me, "what is the catch?"
 The catch is you have co-pays for many medical procedures (wellness and preventative care is $0).
 With many Medicare Advantage plans you may see a $0 co-pay for your primary doctor visits and something like a $30 co-pay for your specialist visits.
-Your ER copay would be $90 while your hospital co-pay might be $300 per day for days 1-5.
+Your typical ER copay would be $110 while your hospital co-pay might be $350 per day for days 1-5.
 Typically you would have an outpatient surgery copay of around $200.
 These are a few examples of out of pocket expenditures you could experience on an Advantage Plan.
+Medicare Advantage plans all have an "out of pocket max," which typically average around $4,500.

 One of the other issues you could have when shopping for an Advantage Plan, is making sure all the providers you prefer to use are in network with the plan.
 There are some provider groups that will refuse to take certain companies, while accepting others; this is an extremely important detail when shopping for an Advantage Plan.
 Our agency prioritizes this aspect and will always make sure that your providers are in network with whatever plan you may be interested in.
 Also, our agency is contracted with many companies so we are able to navigate these situations when/if their is an issue.